followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/onChange.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed when the widget loses focus after the content has been changed.
+A function that is executed when the widget loses focus after the text field's content was changed using the keyboard.
 <!--/shortDescription-->

 <!--fullDescription-->